 Limitations:

-- Works best with a clear model owner — someone who understands the business and can own the logic.
+- Works best with a clear model owner who understands the business and can own the logic.
 Without that, teams may struggle to fully unlock its flexibility.

 2. Pigment: Enterprise-grade modeling with visual clarity

-Pigment shines when you need advanced modeling and executive-level visuals.
-It’s more complex than Runway — and more configurable.
+Pigment FP&A shines when you need advanced modeling and executive-level visuals.
+It’s more complex than Runway.
+Many teams treat it as an enterprise hub for multi-dimensional models with strong governance.

 Core features: